Beautiful concept stores in Amsterdam

 When visiting Amsterdam, shopping is always up there on the list of things to do.
 You can visit typical chain stores, but there’s much more to see in the many specialty and concept stores in Amsterdam.
 Find local handmade goods to gift as souvenirs for friends and family, dress up your home with handpicked décor or dress yourself in fashion from up-and-coming designers.
 You’re spoiled for choice, so we’ve narrowed down the best shops in Amsterdam.

 You probably won’t find the same thing twice at any of Hutspot's locations in Amsterdam.
 Founded by three friends in 2012, Hutspot first operated as a pop-up shop before its flagship store opened in De Pijp.
-The shop, featuring an open floorplan with concrete floors and sleek fixtures, is constantly sourcing new products for its revolving collection of furniture, home accessories and clothing.
+The shop, featuring an open floor plan with concrete floors and sleek fixtures, is constantly sourcing new artisans to add to its revolving collection of furniture, home accessories and clothing.
+The Van Woustraat location has an on-site barbershop and retro photo booth on the ground floor.

 Hutspot, Van Woustraat 4 and Rozengracht 204-210